 SharePoint can be deployed on one or more servers using tiered topologies and server roles to implement a farm design that meets specific goals and objectives.
 A typical large, high-demand SharePoint server farm that supports a high number of concurrent users and a large number of content items use service grouping as part of their scalability strategy.
 This approach involves running services on dedicated servers, grouping these services together, and then scaling out the servers as a group.
 The following topology illustrates the service and server grouping for a three tier SharePoint server farm.
 Please refer to SharePoint documentation and product line architectures for detailed guidance on different SharePoint topologies.
 You can find more details about SharePoint 2013 deployment in this document.

 Site Recovery support

+Site Recovery is application-agnostic and should work with any version of SharePoint running on a supported machine.
 For creating this article, VMware virtual machines with Windows Server 2012 R2 Enterprise were used.
 SharePoint 2013 Enterprise edition and SQL server 2014 Enterprise edition were used.
-As Site Recovery replication is application agnostic, the recommendations provided here are expected to hold on for following scenarios as well.

 Source and target

 |Scenario||To a secondary site||To Azure|

 Things to keep in mind

 If you are using a shared disk-based cluster as any tier in your application then you will not be able to use Site Recovery replication to replicate those virtual machines.
 You can use native replication provided by the application and then use a recovery plan to failover all tiers.